divaprotocol/oracles/README.md

 | `floor` | The lower bound of the range that the reference asset is tracking.
 A final reference asset value that is equal to or smaller than the floor will result in a zero payoff for the long side and maximum payoff for the short side.|
 | `cap` | The upper bound of the range that the reference asset is tracking.
 A final reference asset value that is equal to or larger than the cap will result in a zero payoff for the short side and maximum payoff for the long side.|

-#### Optional dispute mechanism
-The `dataFeedProvider` indicates at the time of the submission whether a challenge is allowed or not by setting the `_allowChallenge` in `setFinalReferenceValue` .
-If the `dataFeedProvider` is a smart contract, this flag can be pre-set for everyone to see before the pool is created avoiding any surprises.

 #### Other remarks
 DIVA does not prevent users to create pools with an expiry date in the past.
 Data providers have to outline in their data provision policy how those cases will be handled.